 More information can be found on the project website.

 Note: This is not an official package.
-I am not affiliated with the sshguard developers.
+I am not affiliated with the SSHGuard developers.
+Please only contact me for issues with this package.
+For issues with SSHGuard, please contact the developers directly.

 $ systemctl enable --now sshguard.service